Brett Ormerod: Preston North End

 On 27 January 2006, Ormerod was snapped up on a free transfer by Preston North End, the arch-rivals of his former club Blackpool.
-After signing a three-and-a-half year contract, he said of the move, "It's a new start for me.
+After signing a three-and-a-half-year contract, he said of the move, "It's a new start for me.
 Preston are a good team and I'm just really happy to be here."
 Four days later he scored just thirteen minutes into his debut as they beat Crystal Palace 2–0 at Deepdale.

-On 8 May, he broke his leg, ten minutes into Preston's 0–2 playoff semi-final second leg defeat to Leeds United, following a tackle by Leeds' Jonathan Douglas.
+On 8 May, he broke his leg, ten minutes into Preston's 0–2 play-off semi-final second leg defeat to Leeds United, following a tackle by Leeds' Jonathan Douglas.
 He made his return the following season as a 70th-minute substitute in a 4–1 home win over Sunderland on 14 October, and scored his first goal of the season in a 3–2 defeat to Burnley at Turf Moor on 27 October.
 He fractured his cheekbone fifteen minutes into the 0–1 home defeat to Wolverhampton Wanderers on 10 February 2007.

 After making twenty league and cup appearances, scoring one goal in the 2007–08 season, Ormerod signed on loan for Nottingham Forest on 7 March 2008, until the end of the season.
 He scored two goals for Forest in thirteen appearances against Walsall and Northampton Town, with his decent form helping Forest gain promotion to the Championship.

 On 15 October 2008 he joined League One club Oldham Athletic on a one-month loan deal, after falling out of favour at Preston and without making one appearance in the 2008–09 season.
 He made two starts and three substitute appearances for The Latics, but was forced to return to Preston earlier than scheduled after sustaining a broken toe in training in early November.
 His last game for Preston came in March 2008, he scored a total of thirteen goals in 62 league appearances.